 Festival of Nine Lessons and Carols

-Christ Church will hold a Festival of Nine Lessons and Carols in New Brick, a wonderful gathering whose origins date back to late 19th century England.
-All are most welcome to join us in this celebration of glorious carols, anthems, and hymns led by our wonderful choir, as well as performances by the Lumen Christi liturgical dance ensemble.
-Please join us for an evening of joyful expression, in word, song, and dance, of the greatest story that has ever been told.
+Christ Church will hold a Festival of Nine Lessons and Carols on Zoom for the first time, an online gathering whose more analog origins date back to late 19th century England.
+We welcome you all to join us in this celebration of glorious carols, anthems, and hymns with Bible passages read by various Christ Church parishioners.
+Please join us for an evening of joyful expression, in word and song, of the greatest story that has ever been told.